vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 You can segregate the access of your users so that they can only login to Service Broker for Creating/Updating/Deleting Tanzu Kubernetes Clusters.

-You can have Namespace Admins who can create Supervisor Cluster Namespaces from Aria Automation Console and assign it to the Required Kubernetes Zones without loggin into to vCenter.
+You can have Namespace Admins who can create Supervisor Cluster Namespaces from Aria Automation Console and assign it to the Required Kubernetes Zones without login into to vCenter.

 Tanzu Kubernetes Cluster Access is controlled in the `admin config` file available in Aria Automation Console.
 Only the authorized users will be able to download the admin config file.